bowenchin/Bootstrap_Training/README.md

 - [x] Build a simple user registration form with validation, upon successful submission, pop out a successful message box (Refer to "signup_page" branch)

 ### Week 4: SQL
-- [ ] Design a database with tables to store user registration information similar to https://services.veriguide.org/veriguide/register.jsp?service=BASIC
+- [x] Design a database with tables to store user registration information similar to https://services.veriguide.org/veriguide/register.jsp?service=BASIC
-- [ ] Complete the user registration form and save the data in MySQL database
+- [x] Complete the user registration form and save the data in MySQL database
-- [ ] Display all registered users data in a table
+- [ ] Display all registered users data in a table (you could use Datatable - https://datatables.net/ )